arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 ```

 `lc` stands for `left count`; `rc` for `right count`.
-Still not compiling. *Good*!
-There are 2 problems:
+Still not compiling. *Good!* There are 2 problems:

 1. Why are we indexing the right branch starting from the value
    `count`?